medvedya/Select-implementation-property-drawer/README.md

 # Select-implementation-property-drawer
-Unity property drawer to choose implementation in inspector for marked field as SerializeReference.
+Unity property drawer to choose implementation in an inspector for marked field as SerializeReference.
 ## Example
 ### Code
 ```c#